fcouceiro/nutiljs/README.md

 Placeholders must be placed inside `placeholders/` folder.

-A few basic placeholders are included by default (using mongoose).
+A few basic placeholders are included by default (using mongoose for model generation and [Joi](https://www.npmjs.com/package/joi) for model validation).